GuitarMusashi616/SchematicBuilder/README.md

 - With Lua IDE: Clone Repository and run NBTBuilder.lua in source folder

 Use in game:
- - Or in Direwolf20 1.12 Minecraft Modpack (or any ~1.12 pack with OpenComputers)
+ - In Direwolf20 1.12 Minecraft Modpack (or any ~1.12 pack with OpenComputers)
    - Create a OpenCC Robot with basics + Inventory_Controller + Angel_Block upgrade
    - Optional include Crescent Hammer Tool + Hover upgrade + Internet Card
    - In Robot, after installing OpenOS, type in "pastebin run Di9bhf9p" to download all relevant files